-(2) Willis S. McLeese and Reginald B. Newman, II, each beneficially own more than 5% of Rand's outstanding securities, and Allen F. Grum is an officer of Rand, and are deemed to be "Interested Persons" under Section 2(a)(19) of the Investment Company Act of 1940.
+(3) Willis S. McLeese beneficially owns more than 5% of Rand's outstanding securities and Allen F. Grum is an officer of Rand, and are deemed to be "Interested Persons" under Section 2(a)(19) of the Investment Company Act of 1940.